10 Jaw-Dropping Places to See Near Kanab, Utah

 Bryce Canyon National Park is about a 1.5-hour drive from Kanab, Utah, making it another doable day trip.

-Two of the most popular things to do in Bryce Canyon National Park are to drive the 38-mile Bryce Canyon Scenic Drive and hike the Queens Garden and Navajo Loop trail.
+Two of the most popular things to do in Bryce Canyon include driving the 38-mile Bryce Canyon Scenic Drive and hiking the Queens Garden and Navajo Loop trail.

 You can start this trail from either Sunset or Sunrise Point.
-If you’re looking for one of the most iconic views of Bryce Canyon, park at Sunset Point and begin your hike there.
-This way, you’ll walk the switchbacks of ‘Wall Street’ first.
+If you’re looking for one of the most jaw-dropping views of Bryce Canyon, park at Sunset Point and begin your hike there.
+This way, you’ll walk the switchbacks of “Wall Street” first.

-Wall Street was by far my favorite view along this trail, but I thought the most expansive view of the hoodoos was from an overlook right before Sunrise Point.
-The view of hoodoos from the rim walk between Sunrise and Sunset Point is also amazing!
+Wall Street was, by far, my favorite view along this trail, but the most expansive view of Bryce Canyon’s famous hoodoos came from an overlook right before Sunrise Point.
+The view of the hoodoos from the Rim Walk between Sunrise and Sunset Point is also amazing!

 Wall Street, Bryce Canyon